Remuneration Policies

 Remuneration policy objectives and principles

-The 2024 Remuneration Policy, in line with the evolution of the market scenario and the business challenges, establishes objectives consistent with the 2024-2027 Strategic Plan, maintaining a high focus on cash generation and financial sustainability.
-It confirms the implementation of incentive plans aimed at promoting the achievement of the Company’s strategic objectives and the alignment of management interests with the priority objective of creating of sustainable value for stakeholders in the medium-long term.
+The 2025 Remuneration Policy, in line with the evolution of the market scenario and the business challenges, establishes objectives consistent with the 2025-2028 Strategic Plan, maintaining a high focus on cash generation and financial sustainability.
+It confirms the implementation of incentive plans aimed at promoting the achievement of the Company’s strategic objectives and the alignment of management’s interests with the priority objective of creating of sustainable value for stakeholders in the medium-long term.

-- LTI - 2023 – 2025 Variable Long-Term Incentive (for CEO – General Manager and for all Senior managers): it promotes the alignment of Management’s interests with the objective of creating sustainable value for stakeholders in the medium-long term.
+• LTI - 2023 – 2025 Variable Long-Term Incentive (for CEO – General Manager and for all Senior managers): it promotes the alignment of the interests of Management with the priority objective of creating sustainable value for stakeholders over the medium-long term.

-- Benefits (for CEO – General Manager and for all Senior managers): these supplement the remuneration package based on total reward through benefits in kind, mainly of a welfare and social security nature.
+• Benefits (for CEO – General Manager and for all Senior managers): these supplement the compensation package in a logic of total reward through benefits in kind, mainly of a health and social security nature.

-- Severance Payment, Non-Competition Agreement and Stability Agreement: severance payments, paid upon the termination of the employment contract, to protect the company, even from potential competition risks and potential legal risks linked to disputes and as tools for retaining and protecting Group know-how.
+• Severance Payment, Non-Competition Agreement and Minimum-term agreements: severance payments, paid upon the termination of the employment contract, to protect the company, even from potential competition risks and potential legal risks linked to disputes and as tools for retaining and protecting Group know-how.

 Remuneration Policy Objectives